mlmartinet/Dice/README.md

 # Dice
 Use AVR microcontroller to simulate a dice throw.
-Using an accelerator to trigger the function and to add salt to the random function
+Using an accelorometer to shake the dice and to add salt to the random function